SGpp/DisCoTec/docs/parallelism.md

 All component grids are distributed to process groups (either statically, or dynamically through the manager rank).
+Each process group will be responsible for a set of component grids and the solver instance belonging to each.
+Within a process group and each grid, one can observe the exact same domain decomposition parallelism as when using the solver directly.
+(The domain decomposition needs to be the same for all solver instances.)

+During a time step, the PDE solver step applies one or multiple time step updates to the values in each component grid.
 During the PDE solver time step and most of the combination step, MPI communication only happens within the process groups.
-Conversely, for the sparse grid reduction using the combination coefficients, MPI communication only happens between a rank and its colleagues in the other process groups, e.g., rank 0 in group 0 will only talk to rank 0 in all other groups.
+Conversely, for the sparse grid reduction using the combination coefficients $c_\vec{\ell}^c$, MPI communication only happens between a rank and its colleagues in the other process groups, e.g., rank 0 in group 0 will only talk to rank 0 in all other groups.
 Thus, major bottlenecks arising from global communication can be avoided altogether.